git-pull/tao-of-tmux/manuscript/06-window.md

 You can move to the last selected window with `Prefix` + `l`.

 You can bring up a list of current windows with `Prefix` + `w`.
 The benefit of this is it also gives you some info on what's inside the window.
-Very helpful if you're juggling around a lot of things!
+Helpful if you're juggling around a lot of things!

 ## Moving Windows